Wednesday, December 27, 2023

 Take for another example how throughout the 2010s every Incest Anime was viewed as part of a trend started by Oreimo.
 Oreimo season 1 was again not even the only Incest show of it's season.
 Yosuga no Sora was also a pretty big deal at the time.
 And earlier in the same year we had Kiss X Sis as both OVAs and a TV Anime.
 But what bugs me about this is how people forget that Little Sisters being already a thing in Otaku culture is partly what Oreimo was about.

 Or we could talk about the narrative that Neon Genesis Evangelion "Altered Anime Eternally".
 In that case it's not so much a specific trend or genre or trope that Eva is given sole credit for but the entire landscape of modern Anime.
 I absolutely agree that 1995 was the beginning of an Era of Anime.
 But Eva premiered in the last season of that year, the prior 6 months had already been filled with TV Anime and Movies and OVAs that were ground breaking and game changing in their own ways, and to a lesser extent so had the 6 months prior to that.
 Eva was just one final Cherry on top of a very innovate Sundae.
-(Also Metal Fight Miku was a completely original TV Anime in the Summer of 1994 that had no connection to any prior IP in any medium that was popular enough to get an English Dub.)
+(Also Metal Fight Miku was a completely original TV Anime in the Summer of 1994 that had no connection to any prior IP in any medium, and it was popular enough to get an English Dub.)

 However It's not just in the world of Anime this happens.